bvanheukelom/reob/README.md

 }
 ```

-The class is a representation of the mongo collection that adds the omm behaviour on top of it.
+The class is a representation of the mongo collection that adds the reob behaviour on top of it.
 The original mongo collection
 can be accessed using `getMongoCollection()`.